Many Struggling Homeowners Not Getting The Mortgage Relief U.S. Promised

 Federal regulators say there are options beyond a big balloon payment for borrowers, including moving the missed payments to the back of the loan term.

 After NPR reached out to regulators, Freedom Mortgage changed its statement, removing the line about how it was not allowed to extend the loan term.
-When NPR pointed out the options available to borrowers to the company, Freedom Mortgage then stated in an email that it will "continue to offer all options that are available under the various government programs."
+When NPR pointed out to the company the options available to borrowers, Freedom Mortgage then stated in an email that it will "continue to offer all options that are available under the various government programs."

 Housing advocates say moving the deferred payments to the back of the loan is the way the forbearance should work for most people.